tawesoft/gocomply/README.md

 Give open source Golang developers the credit they deserve, follow your legal obligations, and save time with `gocomply`.

-This tiny little 300ish-line program scans the Go module in the current directory for all direct and indirect dependencies, and attempts to download and write all of their license files to stdout.
+This little 500ish-line program scans the Go module in the current directory for all direct and indirect dependencies, and attempts to download and write all of their license files to stdout.
 Progress or warnings are written to stderr.